CRogers/should-not-typecheck/README.md

 # should-not-typecheck [![Build Status](https://travis-ci.org/CRogers/should-not-typecheck.svg?branch=master)](https://travis-ci.org/CRogers/should-not-typecheck)

 `should-not-typecheck` is a Haskell library which allows you to assert that an expression does not typecheck in your unit tests.
-It provides one function, `shouldNotTypecheck :: a -> Assertion`, which takes an expression and will fail the test if it typechecks. `shouldNotTypecheck` returns an HUnit `Assertion` (so it can be used with both `HUnit` and `hspec`).
+It provides one function, `shouldNotTypecheck`, which takes an expression and will fail the test if it typechecks. `shouldNotTypecheck` returns an HUnit `Assertion` (so it can be used with both `HUnit` and `hspec`).

 Avaliable on Hackage as [`should-not-typecheck`](https://hackage.haskell.org/package/should-not-typecheck).